TBMSP/Trilateration/README.md

 # Trilateration
-Trilateration system using 3 latitude and longitude points, and 3 radius distances in PHP, C# and Java
+Trilateration system using 3 latitude and longitude points, and 3 radius distances in PHP, C#, Java and Javascript

 ---
 ### Class parameters and functions